Introducing

 What is Patent Haemostasis?

-Patent haemostasis is a technique used after radial artery access for procedures like coronary angiography, aiming to control bleeding while maintaining blood flow through the artery.
-It involves applying just enough pressure to stop bleeding without completely occluding the vessel and disrupting blood flow.
-This technique helps prevent radial artery occlusion (RAO), a potential complication after radial access.
+Patent haemostasis is a technique used after radial artery access procedures, such as coronary angiography, to control bleeding while maintaining blood flow through the radial artery.

 Patent Haemostasis Diagram